wikimedia/mediawiki-extensions-ReaderExperiments/README.md

 The quickest way to get up and running with the extension is to enable [MobileFrontendContentProvider](https://www.mediawiki.org/wiki/Extension:MobileFrontendContentProvider).
 After doing so, navigate to the page Angkor_Wat.

+### Enabling image browsing

+Image browsing can be enabled in two ways:

+1. **URL parameter** (for testing): Add `?imageBrowsing=1` to any article URL
+2. **Experiment assignment**: Users assigned to the treatment group via ExperimentManager

+Example with URL parameter: `/wiki/Angkor_Wat?imageBrowsing=1`

+Notes:
+- The URL parameter bypasses experiment gating for easy testing
+- Without the URL parameter, the feature only loads for users in the experiment treatment group

 ### Development